 The Reformation of course was a watershed for Christian ritual practice.
 Anglican and Lutheran churches often used some form of liturgical colors; however, the Reformed tradition of churches, where the UCC falls, for the most part did away with the custom of using colors, opting for much more simplicity.
 During the ecumenical liturgical movement of the mid-20th Century, Protestant churches began to look back at some of the ritual and colorful practices of the past with an eye toward reclaiming them to help give expression to feeling, tone, and imagery underlying the lectionary stories.

 Before the Reformation's iconoclasm, and Trent's code, practices varied from place to place, often depending on what was available.
-Indeed, in some places the custom was to organize vestments into practical categories of "best," "second best," and "everyday"--not depending on the color at all.
+Indeed, in some places the custom was to organize vestments into practical categories of "best," "second best," and "everyday" — not depending on the color at all.
 For Christmas and Easter the "best" vestments were used, no matter the color!
 Other, less prominent feasts or Sundays got "second best" or "everyday."

-Rejoicing at every sign of God's graceRead more
+Today is the day of God's graceRead more

-Sent out on a mission of compassionRead more
+Disciples on a mission from GodRead more

 This page is not available, please view the following information, or click any of the links in our navigation bar: